-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
 It is no secret that it is a challenge to drive without the ability to see clearly; however, one of the problems with vision is that many people do not realize that they have trouble seeing until it is too late.
 If someone drives without the ability to see clearly, they are at an increased risk of being involved in a car accident.
-This is where chronic vision concerns can have a significant impact on someone's ability to drive a motor vehicle safely.An Overview of Chronic Vision Problems: Glaucoma
+This is where chronic vision concerns can significantly impact someone's ability to drive a motor vehicle safely.An Overview of Chronic Vision Problems: Glaucoma

-A recent research study was published in an optic journal that discussed one of the most common chronic vision problems, glaucoma, and the impact it can have on someone's ability to drive.
-When someone develops glaucoma, they suffer damage of one (or more) of the key nerves that supply vision, motor, and sensory function to the eye called the optic nerve.
-As the optic nerve starts to sustain damage, it becomes a challenge for people to see clearly.
+A recent research study was published in an optic journal that discussed one of the most common chronic vision problems, glaucoma, and its impact on someone's ability to drive.
+When someone develops glaucoma, they suffer damage to one (or more) of the critical nerves that supply vision, motor, and sensory function to the eye, called the optic nerve.
+As the optic nerve starts to sustain damage, it becomes difficult for people to see clearly.
 While people can receive early treatment and slow the progression of glaucoma, many don't even realize they are suffering from glaucoma until someone points out that they are having trouble seeing.
-This delay in seeking treatment often means that the disease is diagnosed at an advanced stage.
-When people visit the eye doctor with glaucoma, there are detailed tests that are run that determine just how severe their glaucoma is.
-One of the most common vision problems that are detected at the doctor's office is a deficit in someone's peripheral vision.
+This delay in seeking treatment often means the disease is diagnosed at an advanced stage.
+When people visit the eye doctor with glaucoma, detailed tests are run that determine just how severe their glaucoma is.
+One of the most common vision problems detected at the doctor's office is a deficit in someone's peripheral vision.
 This damage can make it difficult to see clearly and to sense changes in one's surroundings.Glaucoma and the Impact on Driving: Study Results

-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
 When someone has been involved in a car accident involving vision concerns, this can create a complicated situation.
 Those who would like free, friendly advice should reach out to me.
-Our phone number is (916) 921-6400 and our toll-free line is (800) 404-5400.
+Our phone number is (916) 921-6400 or (800) 404-5400.